skeelogy/skulpt.js/README.md

 ### Introduction

-This is a JavaScript/GLSL sculpting library for Three.js plane meshes.
+This is a JavaScript/GLSL height field terrain sculpting library for Three.js plane meshes.

 ### Features